melaniebrgr/learning-computer-science/05-system-design/06-performance.md

 - saves server computation, and
 - saves money, e.g. mobile users.

-The browser cache is a **private cache** because it is tied to a specific client, and contain response personalised to that user.
+A browser cache is a **private cache** because it is tied to a specific client, and contain response personalised to that user.
 Most web applications also use a CDN, a "globally distributed type of reverse proxy", to server resources closer to the user's location.
-A CDN is a public cache is shared among users.
+A CDN is a public cache shared among users.

+A browser can load resources from disk-cache or memory cache. **Disk Cache** stores resources (e.g., scripts, images) on the hard drive (or SSD) in the browser’s cache directory.
+It is slower to access compared to memory but persistent across browser sessions (until cleared or expired).
+Disk cache is used for resources that are cached but not immediately needed or when memory cache is full.
+Memory cache stores resources in RAM, making access extremely fast. **Memory cache** is temporary and cleared when the browser tab or session closes (or memory is needed elsewhere).
+It is prioritized for frequently accessed or recently used resources, like scripts loaded multiple times in a session.

 The `Cache-Control` header defines directives that control caching behavior for both clients (like browsers) and intermediary caches (like CDNs, proxies).
 A `Cache-Control` header contains a list of policies (directives) to specify the browser caching.
 If conflicting directives are present, the most restrictive typically applies (e.g., `no-store` overrides `max-age`).
 Directives can be combined (e.g., `Cache-Control: public, max-age=3600, must-revalidate`) to fine-tune behavior.
 It cannot be set on the client, e.g. with JS.